mrkkrp/markkarpov.com/post/watercolor-palette.md

 their pure form.
 We can also see how a given color mixes with others.
 For example, the color at the left bottom is **neutral tint** and the bottom row shows its combinations with the remaining 11 colors.
-Furthermore, the topmost color on the lift hand side is **hansa yellow medium** and the second column from the left shows how it mixes with the remaining 11 colors.
+Furthermore, the topmost color on the left hand side is **hansa yellow medium** and the second column from the left shows how it mixes with the remaining 11 colors.
 The leftmost 4th color from the top is **pyrrol scarlet**, in its row we can see how it combines with 3 different colors, the rest being in the 5th